pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 I made a [GitHub repository that features all needed configuration files and scripts, as well as untested installation scripts](https://github.com/pcouy/rpi-eth-display).
 The part that runs on the Raspberry Pi seems like a good opportunity to learn how to make a `.deb` package, so I may look into it in the future.
 If there is interest around this project, I may get motivated to make the process more streamlined and beginner-friendly.

 Overall, I am really satisfied with what I managed to come up with.
 While using it, I even noticed I was able to watch videos without the audio-video delay being noticeable.
 With this solution available, and considering the money it saved me, I may knowingly purchase a laptop that lacks a second video output when I need to replace this one.

+## Updates

+### DisplayLink

+Some readers have mentioned that this project is very similar to [DisplayLink](https://en.wikipedia.org/wiki/DisplayLink).
+I don't remember coming across this when I did the research for this project.
+I think this is because the naming makes it ambiguous that this is not the same thing as DP over USB, and I may have dismissed results mentioning it at the time.

+After looking more into it, it is indeed really similar to what I did : it requires installing software on the host computer, and uses an active adapter.
+One key difference though is that the software you must install to use DisplayLink is proprietary, while this project only uses open source parts.

+### GUD

+Some other readers have mentioned [GUD, which does the same thing I did except it uses USB](https://github.com/notro/gud) and looks a lot cleaner on the host side by using a kernel module.
+I did not really look into the Raspberry Pi side of this project, but I'm making a note to come back to it later.

+### Socket activated services

+If I ever get to turning the Pi-side of the project into a deb package, I will probably make good use of [this suggestion to use `systemd` socket activated services](https://news.ycombinator.com/item?id=35172740) as a replacement for using `supervisord`.